Scroll down to read Brandon's Bio

 When asked if he had anything else to say to people who read this, he had this simple message, “Love each other.
 We are stronger when we are united, not when we’re divided.”

-By supporting Drive for Diabetes Awareness, you play a pivotal role in helping diabetes awareness that helps, prevents, supports and ultimately educates others about diabetes and its complications.
+By supporting Drive for Diabetes Awareness, you play a pivotal role in helping diabetes awareness that helps, prevents, support, and ultimately educates others about diabetes and its complications.
 There are many ways you can help!
 Drive for Diabetes Awareness, INC is a 501 (c) (3) non-profit.
-All donations are tax deductible to the full extent of the law.
-Copyright © 2016 Drive for Diabetes Awareness, INC - All Rights Reserved.
+All donations are TAX-DEDUCTIBLE to the full extent of the law.
+Copyright ©2014-2022 Drive for Diabetes Awareness, INC - All Rights Reserved.
+EIN# 47-2243582